-In community partners' own words:
+In clients' own words:

 Addressing unemployment, underemployment, and low-wage work through pathways to highwage jobs is a key mechanism to address poverty.
 Paid employment is the primary mechanism through which individuals in the U.S. receive income.
-Unfortunately, pre-Covid, 44% of the workforce worked in low-wage jobs, earning at or below 200% of the federal poverty threshold.xviii While some workers in low-wage or unstable jobs adopt a second job or "side hustle" to help make ends meet,xix these added hours can be unsustainable, especially for families with caregiving responsibilities.
-Tables 3 and 4 shows the most common occupations for the Southern Indiana Non-Metropolitan Area and the Evansville Area.
+Unfortunately, pre-Covid, 44% of the workforce worked in low-wage jobs, earning at or below 200% of the federal poverty threshold.^{xviii} While some workers in low-wage or unstable jobs adopt a second job or "side hustle" to help make ends meet,^{xix} these added hours can be unsustainable, especially for families with caregiving responsibilities.
+Table 3 shows the most common occupations for the Southern Indiana Non-Metropolitan Area.